 - Farmer details, soil analytical data, and land details are integrated on a single platform.

-- Fertilizer suggestions are generated dynamically for different crops.
+- Fertiliser suggestions are generated dynamically for different crops.

 - It also stores GPS location, farmer’s name, village, district, and mobile number.